Cladistics: Hybridization, interbreeding

-Due to hybridization, it can be difficult to delineate the two last common ancestors of a given species Many species are capable of interbreeding for millions of years, during which many branches may have radiated and bred with species from earlier branches of the same grouping.
+Due to hybridization, it can be difficult to delineate the two last common ancestors of a given species.
+Many species are capable of interbreeding for millions of years, during which many branches may have radiated and bred with species from earlier branches of the same grouping.
 The process of true cladistic bifurcation can thus take extended effort as branchings become more complex.
 In practice, for recent radiations, cladistically guided findings only give a coarse impression of the complexity.
-A more detailed account will give details about fractions of introgressions between groupings, and even geographic variations thereof.
-This has been used as an argument for the use of paraphyletic groupings,.
+A more detailed account will give details about fractions of introgressions between groupings and even geographic variations thereof.
+This has been used as an argument for the use of paraphyletic groupings.

 Horizontal gene transfer

-Horizontal gene transfer is the mobility of genetic info between different organisms that can have immediate or delayed effects for the reciprocal host.
+Horizontal gene transfer is the mobility of genetic information between different organisms that can have immediate or delayed effects for the reciprocal host.
 There are several processes in nature which can cause horizontal gene transfer.
-This does typically not directly interfere with ancestry of the organism, but can complicate the determination of that ancestry.
-On another level, one can map the horizontal gene transfer processes, by determining the phylogeny of the individual genes using cladistics.
+This does typically not directly interfere with the ancestry of the organism but can complicate the determination of that ancestry.
+On another level, one can map the horizontal gene transfer processes by determining the phylogeny of the individual genes using cladistics.

 Naming stability

 If there is unclarity in mutual relationships, there are a lot of possible trees.
 Assigning names to each possible clade may not be prudent.
-Furthermore, established names are discarded in cladistics, or alternatively carry connotations which may no longer hold, such as when additional groups are found to have emerged in them.
-Naming changes are the direct result of changes in the recognition of mutual relationships, which often is still in flux, especially for extinct species.
-Hanging on to older naming and/or connotations is counter-productive, as they typically do not reflect actual mutual relationships precisely at all.
-E.g. Archaea, Asgard archaea, protists, slime molds, worms, invertebrata, fishes, reptilia, monkeys, Ardipithecus, Australopithecus, Homo erectus all contain Homo sapiens cladistically, in their sensu lato meaning.
+Furthermore, established names are discarded in cladistics or alternatively carry connotations which may no longer hold, such as when additional groups are found to have emerged in them.
+Naming changes are the direct result of changes in the recognition of mutual relationships, which often are still in flux, especially for extinct species.
+Hanging on to older names and/or connotations may be counterproductive, as they typically do not reflect actual mutual relationships precisely at all.
+E.g. Archaea, Asgard archaea, protists, slime molds, worms, invertebrata, fishes, reptilia, monkeys, Ardipithecus, Australopithecus, Homo erectus all contain Homo sapiens cladistically in their sensu lato meaning.
 For originally extinct stem groups, sensu lato generally means generously keeping previously included groups, which then may come to include even living species.
 A pruned sensu stricto meaning is often adopted instead, but the group would need to be restricted to a single branch on the stem.
 Other branches then get their own name and level.
-This is commensurate to the fact that more senior stem branches are in fact closer related to the resulting group than the more basal stem branches; that those stem branches only may have lived for a short time does not affect that assessment in cladistics.
+This is commensurate with the fact that more senior stem branches are in fact more closely related to the resulting group than the more basal stem branches; that those stem branches only may have lived for a short time does not affect that assessment in cladistics.